-One Song Workout 10% Create a balanced workout to a song in either the cycle or the choreography designation.
+Class Component Design 15% February 14, 2020 For each designation you will be assigned a class component to design, that March 13, 2020 is 5 minutes in duration.
 See assignment sheet for details.
-October 30, 2018 Class Component Design 15% October 16, 2018 For each designation you will be assigned a class component to design, that November 1, 2018 is 5 minutes in duration.
+April 1, 2020 Instructor Philosophy 5% Outline your instructor philosophy and how you would utilize the different January 29, 2019 leadership styles.
 See assignment sheet for details.
-November 22, 2018 Class Design 15% 30-minute class design for the designation of your choice.
-See assignment sheet for details.
-Day of your Practical Assessment Group Fitness Practical Assessment 20% Practical assessment of one of the designation of your choice.
-Evaluation will be based on AFLCA standards.
-See Schedule Participation 10% Participation will be evaluated based on attendance, attire, and participation in class activities.
-This course focuses on instruction of group exercise therefore; participation in all components including instruction of drills is integral to learning.
-Continuous Midterm 15% The midterm written exam will cover material presented throughout the first half of the course.
-October 16, 2018 Final 15% The final written exam will cover all material presented throughout the course.
-TBD
+Class Design 20% Day of your Practical 30-minute class design for the designation of your choice.
+See assignment Assessment sheet for details.
+7 issessment Written Exam 20% The written exam will cover theoretical material presented throughout the March 4, 2020 course prior to the exam.
+The written exam will be 60 minutes.
+Participation 10% Participation will be evaluated based on attendance, attire, and participation in class activities.
+This course focuses on instruction of group exercise Continuous therefore; participation in all components including instruction of drills is integral to learning.
+Group Fitness Practical Assessment 30% Practical assessment of one of the designation of your choice.
+Evaluation TBD will be based on AFLCA standards.
+Practical Assessments will be 100 scheduled during examination period.